SUNI678/technical-writing-portfolio/Admin Guide.md

    * On the **Classifications** tab, select the Updates check box.
    Note: You can select other items in the Products and Classifications tabs, but you must select **Microsoft 365 Apps/Office 2019/Office LTSC** and **Updates** to receive notifications.
 4. Click **OK**.
+## Result
+Devices now automatically fall back to the Office CDN to download update content if the sources are missing from their local or neighbor distribution points.